STEVE FLETCHER | THE CLOCK WORKSHOP

 Email: email@example.com Telephone: 01993 772123

-OPEN: 9am – 5pm Monday, Tuesday, Thursday, Friday and 9am – 3pm SaturdayCLOSED: Wednesday and Sunday Clock Workshop is a third-generation family business.
+Featured in The Telegraph.
+Read the article.
+Steve Fletcher is a resident expert on BBC’s ‘The Repair Shop’ Clock Workshop is a third-generation family business, owned and run by Steve Fletcher.
 We know that your clock or watch is important to you, whether it’s an antique grandfather clock that has been in your family for years, a mantle clock that has become part of the furniture, or the watch you use every day.

 - Free estimates